As one of our most popular articles we have updated this for 2018.

 VAT registration is an area that is often misunderstood by business owners.
 While many are obliged to register for VAT, others choose to do so voluntarily.
 But when must you register, and when might voluntary registration be a good idea?

-The VAT registration threshold is set at £70,000 for the 2010-11 tax year, having risen from £68,000 in April.
+The VAT registration threshold is set at £85,000 for the 2017-18 tax year (and will not change for two years from 1 April 2018).
 ‘Taxable supplies’ are anything that is subject to VAT.
-So, if your turnover of taxable supplies in the previous 12 months exceeds £70,000, you must register.
+So, if your turnover of taxable supplies exceeds £85,000, or if you know that it will, you must register.

 There are a couple of things to remember here.
 First of all, the threshold applies to turnover rather than profit – so many firms will be obliged to register very quickly.
 Furthermore, ‘taxable supplies’ includes any product or service that is liable for VAT, at any rate – including 0 per cent.
+It only excludes items that are VAT exempt.
 It is therefore important that you understand the different VAT rates, and their impact on your business.

 Many firms choose to register for VAT voluntarily, before they reach the threshold.
 This is a big decision that can have lasting implications for the financial health of your business, so it is vital that you think it through properly.

 There are a few main reasons that you may wish to register for VAT voluntarily.

 • Reclaiming VAT.
 Although you will have to charge VAT on your goods and services once you are registered (known as output tax), you will also be able to reclaim VAT that you are charged by other businesses.
 This is known as input tax.
 As long as your input tax exceeds your output tax in a given period, you will be able to reclaim the difference from HMRC.